10 Steps for the Perfect Bathroom Remodel

 First, a professional interior designer will think of things a homeowner will not.
 For instance: which way the cabinet doors open, if there’s room for a washer/dryer, how a skylight could brighten the space, or ways to rearrange the room in a creative way that maximizes both functionality and efficiency.

-On the other hand, if you know what you want and where to find the products you need — and you have at least some DIY experience — then you might take on the design process yourself.
+On the other hand, if you know what you want and where to find the products you need — and have an eye for good design — then you might take on the design process yourself.

 A general contractor will hire and supervise the various subcontractors, and keep the project on schedule and on budget.
-If you’re very comfortable tackling the demolition, construction, and installation, you may not need a general contractor.
+If you have DIY experience and are comfortable tackling (or supervising) the demolition, construction, and installation, you may not need a general contractor.
 Just remember that once you start exposing layers of old work, a straightforward update can devolve into something more complex.

 For major structural changes, you’ll want to hire an architect, and consider bringing in an experienced plumber and electrician, too.
 In some places, it’s required by law.